hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 system.
 In practice, you can rely on read-after-create consistency.
 That it, immediately after creating an object, you will be able to read or access that object.
 However, if you replace an object with a new copy, there are situations where the system might return the original object.
-This requires a specific sequence of server failures to end up in this situation and is unlikly to occur very often.
+This requires a specific sequence of server failures to end up in this situation and is unlikely to occur very often.

 A much more common inconsistency you may observe is that after you create, replace or delete an object, the container may not be updated to list the object -- or may have the timestamp of an older object.
 So when you list the contents of